lmdragun/disabledintech/README.md

 * We will not be allowing animated emojis to avoid any issues they can cause, please use gifs sparingly.
 * Please include text description of any images you post.
 * Keep messages on topic for the channel you are in.
 If someone asks you to move an off-topic conversation, please do so.
 Note that you can always leave a public channel and come back to it later if an on-topic conversation ever gets to be too much for you.

+### Slack:

+Slack is a real-time messenger app that allows for channels (chat rooms around specific subjects) and direct messages (private messages between individual or a group of members).

+The free-to-use version has a limited amount of space and messages will be deleted, so if there's anything important that you might need later on, please make note of it elsewhere.

+### Channels:

+New channels can be requested in #`_channel-requests`.
+At this time, only mods will be able to make channels.

+Private channels can be requested there or separately through a mod.
+A list of private channels that people can join will be added to #`_announcements`.

+'Official' channels for announcements, requests, and the like will start with underscores and be highlighted on here when mentioned (eg #`_some-channel-name`).

 ## Code of Conduct: